Aaron-RN/REACT-FrameTech/README.md

 You can sort and view moves by Startup frames, Type (Overhead, Low, ...etc.), Hit Advantage, Block Advantage, Recovery frames, Name or Input.

-#### Data supplied is for Mortal Kombat 11
-- Includes patch notes for all characters prior to Joker and Spawn release

 ![screenshot](./screenshot.png)

 ## Database Version
-Data based on patch notes prior to Joker's release
+#### Data supplied for Mortal Kombat 11
+- Includes patches for all characters prior to Joker and Spawn release

 ## [Live Link](https://frametech.netlify.app/)